INDICATION & IMPORTANT SAFETY INFORMATION for ULTOMIRIS® (ravulizumab-cwvz), INCLUDING BOXED WARNING

 Your doctor will treat your symptoms as needed.

-The most common side effects of ULTOMIRIS are upper respiratory infection and headache.
+The most common side effects of ULTOMIRIS in people treated for PNH are upper respiratory infection and headache.

 Tell your doctor about any side effect that bothers you or that does not go away.
 These are not all the possible side effects of ULTOMIRIS.
 For more information, ask your doctor or pharmacist.